bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

   {: anchor="SIP3_MESSAGE_ERROR"}

 SIP3_HEADER_COMPRESSION_FAILED (0x0310):
-: The QPACK decoder failed to interpret an encoded field section and is not able to continue decoding that field section
+: The QPACK decoder failed to interpret an encoded field section and is not able to continue decoding that field. section
   {: anchor="SIP3_HEADER_COMPRESSION_FAILED"}